-Real Estate Appraisals: A Primer
+Real Property Appraisals: A Primer

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the best indication of what a house is worth, it probably will not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Cloudview Appraisals, Inc. will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Cloudview Appraisals, Inc. will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.